adobe/aio-cli-plugin-app-services/README.md

 # aio-cli-plugin-app-files

-File and State SDK management from the aio-cli.
+Project Firefly Services management from the [aio CLI](https://github.com/adobe/aio-cli):

+- Files storage via the [Files SDK](https://github.com/adobe/aio-lib-files)
+- State store via the [State SDK](https://github.com/adobe/aio-lib-state)

-Note this extention requires a backend service to be installed in your org.
+**Note:** this extension requires a backend service to be installed in your Adobe IMS enterprise org.
-These commands are only available if you have already deployed adobe/aio-app-stash/ in your org.
+These commands are only available if you have already deployed the [Project Firefly App Stash](https://github.com/adobe/aio-app-stash) in your Adobe IMS enterprise org.

 ---